INDElab/conversationkg/README.md

 }
 """
 ```
 Notice that some of the meta-data entries duplicate information, such as `author` and `from`; `conversation_building.declarations.emails` defines how such duplicated information is resolved.
+All keys in the meta-data need to be present for parsing but can may empty (`""`) values.
+However, some meta-data information is necessary for certain functionality when extracting the KG; for instance, the `"sent"` meta-data entry is used to obtain temporal ordering on both conversations and emails inside those in the email corpus.

-### 1. Instantiate EmailCorpus Object
+### 1. Instantiate an EmailCorpus Object

-An EmailCorpus object takes as main input a list of Conversation objects which are in turn tuples of the conversation's subject and a list of Email objects.
+As an intermediate step between the raw email data and an actual KG, we read the above JSON format into a object-oriented hierarchy of classes.
+This step makes KG extraction easy and modular and additionally serves to perform required or desired pre-processing steps, such as determining data volumes, meta-data resolution or named-entity recognition.
+The class hierarchy is roughly as follows: An EmailCorpus object takes as input a list of Conversation objects which are in turn tuples of the conversation's subject and a list of Email objects.
 Email objects are instantiated from dicts in the form of the above example.
-Thus
+Thus:

 ```
 import json